HouseElves/kanji_time_public/docs/source/design/report_addon.rst

                 page_number += 1
         print(f"done!
 PDF result in {full_path}")

-- **lines 1 & 2** show the separation of data aquisition and instantiating the report generator
+- **lines 1 & 2** show the separation of data acquisition and instantiating the report generator
 - **line 9** shows a call to `begin_page`, which is a method of the :class:`PageController`.
   This call back informs the report that it's time to get all its content frames positioned and bound to data so that we can draw the page on **line 11**.